zhakhverdyan/Capstone2-efficient-ECG-review/README.md

 <img src="Images/raw_abs_value100_108_207.png" width="1000">

-Next to minimize baseline drift, I applied a difference transformation, which simply produces the difference of two consecutive points.
+Next, to minimize baseline drift, I applied a difference transformation, which simply produces the difference of two consecutive points.
 In this way only the biggest changes in the signal are revealed and all the minor ones, such as the baseline drift, are silenced.
 See the summary graphs of raw data and after the absolute value and difference transformation.

 <img src="Images/before_after.png" width="500">